Generative Synthetic Data for Causal Inference: Pitfalls, Remedies, and Opportunities: Failure of Generative Models to Preserve Causal Parameters and a Hybrid Generation Approach

+The treatment mechanism $\hat g$ can either estimate the observational propensity in the seed data or be chosen by design.
+In particular, when the goal is downstream treatment-effect estimation rather than reproducing the original treatment policy, one may set $\hat g(1\mid W)=1/2$ to create a randomized synthetic experiment.
+This is appropriate because, under identification, the ATE is governed by the covariate law and the outcome regressions,

+rather than by the synthetic treatment mechanism itself.
+A randomized $\hat g$ balances treatment arms across the synthetic covariate distribution, making downstream inverse-weighting methods on synthetic data more stable.
+The separation between the outcome model and the covariate generator also enables safe transfer methods, such as REFINE~\citep{xu26}, to incorporate external information when learning the outcome mechanism.

 We benchmark synthetic data generated by large language models (LLMs), generative adversarial networks (GANs), and their corresponding hybrid variants.
-In the fully synthetic setting, denoted as ``Syn Full,'' both treatment $\tilde A$ and outcome $\tilde Y$ are generated directly from the generative model $p_\theta$.
+In the fully synthetic setting, denoted as "Full generative", both treatment $\tilde A$ and outcome $\tilde Y$ are generated directly from the generative model $p_\theta$.
 In the hybrid setting, only $\tilde W$ is generated by the synthetic covariate model, while $\tilde A$ and $\tilde Y$ are produced using separately fitted nuisance models.

-Our findings show that current generative AI methods for tabular data synthesis can fail to preserve key causal parameters.
-As shown in \Cref{fig:privacy_parallel}, LLM-generated data can achieve strong TSTR performance, indicating useful predictive fidelity, while still producing substantially biased ATE estimates.
-This confirms the theoretical point above: predictive or reconstruction quality alone does not guarantee preservation of the treatment-effect contrast.
+We report the primary \(d=6\) randomized-seed simulation in the main text and defer additional results that vary dimension, sample size, overlap, and outcome-model specification to \Cref{fig:appendix_rf_outcome_mse,fig:appendix_logistic_outcome_mse,fig:appendix_tstr_dcr_vary}.
+The main result shows that fully generative synthetic data can preserve useful predictive diagnostics while distorting causal estimands.
+In \Cref{fig:privacy_parallel}, LLM Full achieves strong TSTR performance, but still yields biased ATE estimates; with true ATE \(0.4183\), its IPW estimate is \(0.4751\) and its TMLE estimate is \(0.5096\).
+This supports the theoretical point that predictive or reconstruction quality alone does not guarantee preservation of the treatment-effect contrast.

-At the same time, the hybrid constructions substantially improve causal fidelity.
-In \Cref{fig:privacy_parallel}, hybrid synthetic data achieve much lower ATE MSE than fully generative synthetic data.
-For instance, with true ATE $0.4183$, the LLM IPW estimate improves from $0.4751$ to $0.4172$ and its MSE drops from $0.0047$ to $0.0004$; for TMLE, MSE drops from $0.0108$ to $0.0005$.
-For GAN, IPW MSE drops from $0.1854$ to $0.0114$, and TMLE MSE drops from $0.2027$ to $0.0087$.
-The DCR values remain comparable to those of the corresponding full generators, and in some cases become slightly smaller, indicating that the hybrid procedure does not simply improve ATE estimation by moving far away from the original data distribution.
-Rather, it improves the estimand-relevant component of the synthetic data: the conditional outcome mechanism.
-These results support the tradeoff suggested by Proposition~\ref{prop:l2_ate_sensitivity} and Theorem~\ref{thm:joint_reconstruction_tradeoff}: the covariate-generation term can remain well controlled, while direct modeling of $Y\mid A,W$ substantially improves preservation of the ATE.